imgag/ClinCNV/doc/somatic_CNA_analysis.md

 If you **have time** (e.g., you are analysing a single sample in clinical context), you go through the pictures and table with variants.
 You may recall the sample if you do not like the results.

 If you **do not have time** but need to analyse thousands of samples, you identify suspicious samples and then re-analyse them or remove from the analysis.
 Suspicious samples are the ones with large FDR (QC value provided in the header of `ClinCNV` output files, more than 10% is a lot), the ones that have a lot of CNAs large part of them is LOH variants (it may happen when samples' labels are mixed up), samples with many short homozygous deletions.
 If a sample has large FDR, but less than 20%, it is usually possible just to filter out false positive variants (the ones with no deviation in B-allele frequencies).
 If it is bigger, may be it is easier to remove the sample.
 If there is a long (>10MB) homozygous deletion in the results, it is a sign that this sample is actually tetraploid (or more) and you need to apply step 12 from the list above to re-call this sample.
+And if you need to analyse hundreds of samples - scroll this doc until the header "I do not have time".

 ## I have time!